 There have been several significant adverse side effects in gene therapy treatments in the past, including multiple reported cases of leukemia, myelodysplastic syndrome and death seen in other clinical trials.
-For example, in February 2021 a case of potential myelodysplastic syndrome and a separate case of acute myeloid leukemia were reported in a third party's clinical trials of lentiviral gene therapy for the treatment of sickle cell disease.
-These safety events are currently under investigation, and while several factors have been posited as potential direct or contributing causes, including the use of busulfan in the conditioning process, no definitive conclusion has been made as of the date of this Annual Report on Form 10-K. Gene therapy is still a relatively new approach to disease treatment and additional adverse side effects could develop.
+Gene therapy is still a relatively new approach to disease treatment and additional adverse side effects could develop.
 Possible adverse side effects that may occur with treatment with gene therapy products include an immunologic reaction early after administration that could substantially limit the effectiveness of the treatment or represent safety risks for patients.
 Another traditional safety concern for gene therapies using viral vectors has been the possibility of insertional oncogenesis by the vectors, leading to malignant transformation of transduced cells.
-In addition, dominant clonal expansion due to vector integration has been observed in third-party ex vivo lentiviral gene therapy clinical trials, including one case of thalassemia and two cases of cerebral adrenoleukodystrophy.
-Although to date there have been no reports of malignant transformation in these patients, these cases and any similar cases will require further monitoring and follow-up.
-While our lentiviral gene therapy approach is designed to avoid immunogenicity against the vector after administration, there can be no assurance that patients would not create antibodies that may impair treatment.
-In addition, although we are investigating a plan to potentially implement molecular cytogenetic screening, there can be no assurance that we will successfully implement such screening procedures or that, if implemented, they will enhance the safety profile of our gene therapy product candidates.
-If any of our gene therapy product candidates demonstrates adverse side effects at unacceptable rates or degrees of severity, we may decide or be required to halt or delay clinical development of such product candidates.
+As more patients are dosed with ex vivo lentiviral gene therapies and higher VCNs are achieved, it is expected that very rare cases of insertional oncogenesis may occur.
+For example, several patients with cerebral adrenoleukodystrophy treated in a third-party ex vivo lentiviral gene therapy clinical trial have been diagnosed with treatment-related myelodysplastic syndrome, with one case being deemed likely mediated by insertion of the lentiviral vector.
+In addition, persistent dominant clonal expansion due to vector integration has been observed in third-party ex vivo lentiviral gene therapy clinical trials.
+While our lentiviral gene therapy approach is designed to avoid immunogenicity against the drug product after administration, there can be no assurance that patients would not create antibodies that may impair treatment.
+In addition, although in the future we may potentially implement molecular cytogenetic screening, there can be no assurance that we will successfully implement such screening procedures in a timely manner or at all, or that, if implemented, they will enhance the safety profile of our gene therapy product candidates.
+If any of our gene therapy product candidates demonstrates adverse side effects at unacceptable rates or from the bone marrow to create sufficient space in the bone marrow for the modified gene-corrected stem cells to engraft and produce their progeny.
+This procedure causes side effects and can transiently compromise the patient's immune system, known as neutropenia, and reduce blood clotting, known as thrombocytopenia.

 In addition to side effects caused by our product candidates, the conditioning, administration process or related procedures, which we evaluate from time to time as part of our process improvement and optimization efforts, also can cause adverse side effects.
-A gene therapy patient is generally administered one or more myeloablative drugs to remove stem cells from the bone marrow to create sufficient space in the bone marrow for the modified gene-corrected stem cells to engraft and produce their progeny.
-This procedure causes adverse side effects and transiently compromises the patient's immune system, known as neutropenia, and ability to form blood clots, known as thrombocytopenia.
+A gene therapy patient is generally administered one or more myeloablative drugs to remove stem cells